avwuff/telegram-plans-bot/README.md

 - Faster
 - Rewritten in Golang
 - Open source!
+- Multi-day and multi-hour events
+- Include a picture with your event

 ### The event edit user interface
 ![Edit UI](imgs/editui.jpg?raw=true "The Edit UI")